Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes and frustration within.
-As much as it is important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and expected results.
+The majority of the time, commitment to too much can lead to burnout, mistakes, and internal discontent.
+While it’s vital to be committed to the fullest extent, committing beyond one’s capabilities can result in less efficiency and less desirable results.

 - Practicing Time Management Techniques